-- 1.13 Because of the potential risk of a blowout at Adit No.9, as a mitigation strategy measures are to be constructed to direct any flow from the adit toward a 'lagoon' to the south adjacent to the Afon Rheidol as well as undertaking works to the adit itself, which may require slope stabilisation works to the rear of the adit and excavation of the adit structure into the hillside.
-The ground investigation works were required to understand the stability of the existing slopoes, the access track and the platform area in front of the adit.
-To further inform the design making process a program of ground investigation works is to be undertaken.
-These works are split into two phases. - 1.14 Phase 1 investigations are to confirm the nature of the scree material and to inform the Contractor to determine the method for obtaining the results for Phase 2.
-Works locations are shown in the attached figure drawing. - 1.15 The Contractor will undertake two (2) trial pits on the existing scree slope around Adit 9, Two (2) trial pits on the access track and three (3) trial pits within the 'lagoon' area. - 1.16 Trial pits are to be a maximum of 2 meters in depth and will not undermine and adjacent slope, track or other feature.
-Trial pits are to be reinstated to match existing levels and finish upon completion of the Phase 1 Works.
-The excavation of each of these trial pits will be supervised under archaeological watching brief conditions - 1.17 The Phase 2 works will consist of five (5) dynamic bore-hole tests around the entrance to Adit 9 and the Lagoon area.
-The tests shall extend to 10m below surface or to refusal.
-Testing shall be undertaken at 1m intervals.
-These dynamic test will not be supervised under archaeological watching brief conditions.
-However the data gathered from these tests will be made available and included in the final archaeological report.
+- 1.13 Because of the potential risk of a blowout at Adit No.9, mitigation measures are to be constructed to direct any flow from the adit toward another optional 'lagoon' area to the south adjacent to the Afon Rheidol as well as undertaking works to the adit itself, which may require slope stabilisation works to the rear of the adit and excavation of the adit structure into the hillside.
+This third phase of investigative works are required to understand the stability of the existing slopes for an optional lagoon area west of the earlier option in the Phase I works and the suitability of a compound and welfare area in the area of the entrance to the access track alongside the public road.
+These trial pits will further inform the design making process. - 1.14 Works locations are shown in the attached figure drawing. - 1.15 The Contractor will undertake five (5) trial pits on the existing scree slope within woodland west of the earlier lagoon area investigated in Phase I and three (3) trial pits in the area of the slope west of the access track entrance alongside the public road. - 1.16 The trial pits were to be a maximum of 2 meters in depth.
+Trial pits are to be reinstated to match existing levels and finish upon completion of the Phase III Works.
+The excavation of each of these trial pits were supervised under archaeological watching brief conditions.